IllDepence/sirtetris.com/static/pages/interests.md

 ![](static/img/interests/agdq.jpg)

-Concerning what I know about speedruns the place to go is the [Speed Demos Archive](http://speeddemosarchive.com/).
+Concerning what I know about speedruns the places to go are the [Speed Demos Archive](http://speeddemosarchive.com/) and [Speed&shy;Runs&shy;Live](http://www.speedrunslive.com/).
 If you want to get a general idea of what a speedrun is and what a speedrunner does, take a look at:
 <!-- ytdd:Portal Done Pro:W1U5RUVENNE -->

 *and* the [Portal Done Pro - Commentary Video](https://www.youtube.com/playlist?list=PL359B764A0A3B8188).
 Note that this run does not comply with the rules of SDA and is not listed there.
 Nonetheless does it give a nice impression of what speedrunning means.
 A very entertaining way to learn a bit more about speedruns can be following one of SDA's [marathons](http://marathon.speeddemosarchive.com/), where a group of speedrunners plays through a ton of games in a few days.
 Most of them comment on what they are doing while playing, so you get an insight on what the key techniques are for running a particular game.